 UL supports the medical device industry globally with local services designed to ease EU market access.

-Own brand labeling — UL offers complete Own Brand Labeling Services (OBL) to “Legal Manufacturers” that choose to apply their own name to products that have been designed and manufactured by an Original Equipment Manufacturer (OEM).
-UL will take into account the mandatory CE certification held by the OEM in a simple OBL assessment process.
+UL offers complete Own Brand Labeling Services (OBL), now known as “Virtual Manufacturing” services to “Legal Manufacturers” that choose to apply their own name to products that have been designed and manufactured by an Original Equipment Manufacturer (OEM).
+Recent changes now require the Virtual Manufacturer maintain a quality system and more.
+Contact UL to find out the impact of these changes.

 Information on UL’s Notified Body Certificate